stepien-lab/image-analysis-GBM/README.md

 The code contained in the image-analysis-GBM project was developed for image analysis of fluorescent images of brain tissue in a glioma-bearing mouse (such as Figure 3 in [this paper](https://doi.org/10.1007/s00285-023-02027-y)).

 ## Programs
+### CellProfiler
+[CellProcessing.cpproj] is developed for image analysis with [CellProfiler](https://cellprofiler.org).

+### Python
-The code in this repository is developed to be used with [CellProfiler](https://cellprofiler.org).
+The remaining code is developed in Python for analyzing output from CellProfiler.

+It is based on code available from [https://github.com/JABull1066/ExtendedCorrelationFunctions](https://github.com/JABull1066/ExtendedCorrelationFunctions).

 ## Lead Developer
 The lead developer of this code is [Gillian Carr](https://github.com/gilliancarr).